-Pick up a copy of the Guide to the Museum there.
+Pick up a copy of the Museum brochure and membership application there.

 Among the items on the wall in front of you are aerial views of the No. 6 SFTS, and the original drawings used by Timbro Construction to turn farmland into a working training base in only a few months in the summer and fall of 1940.
 To your left is a Guest Register.
 Please sign it when you visit in person.

 Most of the Museum displays are to your left as you come in, but take your time to look around.
 There is no defined route through the displays, so take your time to find those items that most capture your interest.